irohn/nix/README.md

 ### Darwin

-To build and activate a Darwin configuration:
+To build and activate a darwin configuration:

 ```bash
 darwin-rebuild switch --flake .#<config-name>